CorescriptStudio/Neon-Glass-Context-Menu/README.md

 ## 📦 How to Use

-Save the complete source code in a single file named `index.html`.
+Save the complete source code in a folder named `Neon Glass Context Menu`.
 Open the file in any modern browser such as Chrome or Firefox.
 Right-click anywhere on the page to activate the NeonGlass Context Menu.
 Use the RGB sliders to adjust the neon glow color live on the screen.